Skip to main content

 • x-dd-approval-id for sensitive writes

 The backend enforces acting-user scope before any proxied app route runs.
 Login approval links are generated from APP_ORIGIN first, then deployment fallback origins if needed; the short-link domain is not the preferred approval origin.
+Operators can set DEALDASH_AGENT_WRITE_CONFIRMATION_MODE=allow_non_delete_writes when an agent should run non-delete write tools without repeated approval prompts.
+Delete operations always require approval confirmation, regardless of this mode.
 Operators can verify the safe bring-your-own-agent surface inside DealDash at /settings -> AI Agent Connection.
 The Settings card shows connection status, .mcp.json path, MCP command, login-link endpoints, permission tiers, tool families, and recent scoped logs without exposing secret values.
-The public DealDash Agent Kit repository is djasha/dealdash-agent-kit.
-It contains sanitized Markdown instructions, skill files, and MCP setup notes for agents.
+The private DealDash Agent Kit repository is djasha/dealdash-agent-kit.
+It contains agent Markdown instructions, skill files, and MCP setup notes for agents.
 It must never contain real secrets, user data, production tokens, database URLs, or private local paths.

 Tool Families

-• Short links: create from URL, list, stats, delete
+• Short links: create from URL, list, get, stats, delete

 • Screenshots: upload photo, capture URL, reserve, link to deal, get, latest, delete

-• Deals: search, get, latest, create, update, find by URL, due views, view logs, progress
+• Deals: search, get, latest, create, update, find by URL, due views, view logs, create view log, bulk add view checks, progress

 • Payments: list, create, update, delete